Table of Contents

 ✅ Bonus Tip: Consider attic insulation upgrades to limit heat loss through your roof, which contributes to uneven melt-freeze cycles.

-When to Call the Pros for Ice Removal in Gutters
+When to Call for Ice Removal in Gutters

 DIY isn’t always safe or practical.
 If you’re facing thick, frozen eavestroughs or a two-story roof, it’s time to call in the pros.